c410-f3r/wtx/wtx-docs/src/grpc/README.md

 # gRPC

-Basic implementation that currently supports only unary calls.
+Basic implementation that currently only supports unary calls. gRPC is an high-performance remote procedure call framework developed by Google that enables efficient communication between distributed systems, particularly in microservices architectures.

 `wtx` does not provide built-in deserialization or serialization utilities capable of manipulate protobuf files.
 Instead, users are free to choose any third-party that generates Rust bindings and implements the internal `Deserialize` and `Serialize` traits.